Bill Text: CA AB366 | 2023-2024 | Regular Session | Enrolled

 19812.

-(a) (1) Notwithstanding Sections 19801 and 19803, for local agencies with that are not administering their own merit systems pursuant to this chapter, and that have an employment vacancy rate of 20 percent or greater for 30 consecutive days in any state-funded or federal grant-in-aid program, the Department of Human Resources shall allow those agencies to use alternate minimum qualifications and processes processes pursuant to this section to screen applications and establish eligibility lists for recruitment of new staff and advancement of existing staff until the vacancy rate falls below 20 percent continuously for three consecutive months.
+(a) (1) Notwithstanding Sections 19801 and 19803, for local agencies that are not administering their own merit systems pursuant to this chapter, in any state-funded or federal grant-in-aid program, the Department of Human Resources shall allow those agencies to use alternate processes pursuant to this section to screen applications and establish eligibility lists for recruitment of new staff and advancement of existing staff.

-(2) Alternatives authorized under this section include, but are not limited to, allowing (A) The alternatives authorized under this subdivision are as follows:
+(2) (A) The alternatives authorized under this subdivision are as follows:

-(i) Allowing counties to screen and establish eligibility lists directly with oversight by the department, implementing department.
+(i) Allowing counties to screen and establish eligibility lists directly with oversight by the department.

-(ii) Implementing alternative examination requirements without advance approval by the department, and waiving department.
+(ii) Implementing alternative examination requirements without advance approval by the department.

 (B) These alternatives shall be limited to the recruitment screening and examination process, and shall not include any modifications or creation of classifications, changes to job descriptions or duties, or changes to minimum qualifications.